Water is a fundamental human need. Individuals require about 50 liters of clean, safe water a day for drinking, cooking, and bathing.

 Chlorine and chloramine are disinfectants used to make water safe for consumption.
-However, their powerful disinfectant properties can lead to other health issues.
+However, their powerful disinfectant properties can lead to other health issues and may need filtration treatment to make your water safe and healthy.

 Chlorine residue, even at low levels, is harmful to microorganisms, and will kill or deactivate them.
 Many microorganisms found in water lead to disease.

 A benefit of chlorine residue is that it stays in the water, continuing disinfection even after the first treatment, and its performance can be studied and measured.
-Chlorine can remain in contact with water for about 30 minutes.
 It acts as a safeguard against the risk of microbial contamination after treatment.

 Chlorine residue is very common in treated drinking water and can be identified based on its bleach-like smell and flavor.
 Chlorine can also be an irritant to the eyes, the upper respiratory tract, skin and lungs.
 This can lead to wheezing, airway irritation, dry skin and chest tightness.